darwin/naga/gn/README.md

 ##### Make sure you have updated submodules

-The repo has submodules under [vendor](vendor).
+The repo has submodules under [/vendor](../vendor).
 Initially you should have cloned the repo with `--recursive`:
 ```bash
 git clone --recursive https://github.com/darwin/stpyv8.git
 ```